Pros & Cons of TSP Annuity

 2. All of the other options that obligate MetLife to make more payments to your loved ones if you were to pass early will permanently reduce the monthly benefit you receive while you are alive

 3. Most importantly you must be sure to choose wisely, for in the TSP Annuity – your initial election is finaaaaaaal and irrevocaaaaaaaaaable (Ghoulish Halloween laugh echoes)

 Thankfully not all annuities available to investors today are as restrictive and inflexible as the antiquated Single Premium Immediate Annuity offerings from the TSP.
 In today’s competitive market, the latest generation of annuities offer more control and flexibility in crafting your personal pension than ever before.

 While you can also purchase a SPIA outside of the TSP, insurance companies have created a number of more innovative types of annuities to offer flexible approaches to addressing the income needs and investment goals of today’s retirees.
 The main innovation, common to most of today’s annuities, is that insurance companies no longer require you to irrevocably forfeit control of your contributions (aka annuitize) in order to receive a Lifetime Income Benefit!

 Nowadays you DO NOT need to irrevocably forfeit control of your money in order to receive a guaranteed income for life!

-It’s the best of both worlds knowing that you cannot outlive your annuity income but can still access the remaining balance if you suddenly need your money back (penalties may apply).
+It’s the best of both worlds knowing that you cannot outlive your annuity income but can still access any remaining balance if you suddenly need your money back.
 People also sleep easier knowing that any remaining funds transfer directly to their listed beneficiaries, without going through probate, if they were to pass before spending the account all the way down.
-Many even have features to assist with Long-Term Care and Legacy goals.
+Many even have features to assist with Long-Term Care.